How to Install a Sprinkler System

 Step 2.
 Attach T-Fitting

-Turn off the water at the stop valve on the line to the outside.
+After completing step one, turn off the water at the stop valve on the line to the outside.
 Detach the outside faucet by unscrewing it with a wrench.
 Screw on an iron T-fitting so one projection points straight out and the other points straight down.
 Put the close nipple into the straight-out projection and re-attach the faucet.

 Step 3.
 Attach Anti-Siphoning Valve